whatthefoobar/whatthefoobar/README.md

 ## I'm a Wife, Mother, Developer student, and forever learner!!

 - 🔭 I’m currently working on my React and MERN skills
-- 🌱 I’m currently learning just about everything.
+- 🌱 I’m currently learning Typescript.
 - 🤔 I’m looking for help with anything frontend related.
 - 🥅 2022 Goals: learn more about Frontend , Backend and get my first developer job.
 - ⚡ Fun fact: I know a little bit of Mandarin and hope to get my HSK4 and HSK5 after the baby grows up a bit.